Scottish Pub Culture

-Waste of space for the beer I always thought.
+Waste of space for the beer, I always thought.
 You can not get a pitcher of beer in Scotland.

-Let’s talk Nips, Drams, shots
+Let’s talk Nips, Drams, and shots.

 For the higher alcoholic drinks, 40% alcohol, such as whisky or vodka, the serving size is either 25ml or 35 ml.